AbdelrahmanAboegela/Depi-Graduation-Project/README.md

-# Data Visualizations
+# 🖼️ Data Visualizations

-This section focuses on the visual exploration and analysis of various physiological signals and metrics collected across different stress conditions.
-The goal is to understand patterns, relationships, and distributions within the data, especially regarding heart rate variability (HRV), EEG brainwave activity, and gender-based differences.
+This section explores the physiological data (heart rate variability and brainwave activity) collected across different stress conditions.
+Through various visualizations, we aim to uncover patterns, relationships, and insights regarding HRV, brainwave power, and gender differences. 📊

-## Visualizations Included

-### 1. **Gender Distribution**
-   - This plot shows the distribution of participants by gender to give an overview of the dataset's demographic makeup.

-### 2. **Distribution of Stress Conditions (Segments)**
-   - This visualization displays the distribution of data points across different stress conditions (segments), such as baseline (EO), low stress (AC1), and high stress (AC2).

-### 3. **Heart Rate Distribution by Gender and Stress Condition**
-   - A combined boxplot that visualizes how heart rate varies across different stress conditions, segmented by gender.
-This helps to identify potential gender-based differences in heart rate response under stress.

-### 4. **AVNN by Stress Condition**
-   - Boxplot showing the **Average of Normal-to-Normal intervals (AVNN)** across different stress conditions.
-It helps in understanding how the heart's resting state changes from baseline to high-stress conditions.

-### 5. **SDNN (ms) by Gender**
-   - A boxplot comparing the **Standard Deviation of NN intervals (SDNN)** by gender across all segments, giving insight into how heart rate variability differs between male and female participants.

-### 6. **RMSSD vs Alpha Power Across Segments**
-   - A scatter plot showing the relationship between **Root Mean Square of the Successive Differences (RMSSD)** and **Alpha Power** across different brain regions.
-It explores the possible connection between heart rate variability and brainwave activity.

-### 7. **LF/HF Ratio Across Stress Conditions**
-   - This plot visualizes the **Low-Frequency (LF) to High-Frequency (HF) ratio**, which is a key metric for understanding autonomic nervous system balance across stress conditions.

-### 8. **LF/HF Ratio by Gender**
-   - Similar to the LF/HF Ratio plot, but this one compares values by gender to observe potential gender differences in autonomic nervous system responses.

-### 9. **Correlation Heatmap of HRV Measures**
-   - A heatmap that shows correlations between various **Heart Rate Variability (HRV)** measures.
-It helps in understanding how different HRV metrics relate to one another.

-### 10. **Correlation Heatmap of EEG and ECG Features**
-   - A comprehensive correlation heatmap showing the relationship between EEG (brainwave activity) and ECG (heart rate) features, revealing the connections between brain and heart responses.

-### 11. **Power Across Stress Conditions**
-   - Visualizes how brainwave power changes across different stress conditions for various EEG bands (Alpha, Beta, etc.).

-### 12. **Alpha Power Distribution and Average Alpha Power Across Stress Conditions**
-   - This plot explores the distribution of **Alpha Power** (8-12 Hz) in specific brain regions (Fp1, Fp2) and shows the average alpha power across stress conditions.
-It provides insights into the relaxation and focus states of participants.

-### 13. **Beta Power by Gender**
-   - A boxplot displaying **Beta Power** across gender, allowing for the observation of any gender-related differences in cognitive load and attention.

-### 14. **Frequency Distribution of Fp1 and Fp2 Beta Power**
-   - This visual explores how **Beta Power** is distributed across two brain regions (Fp1 and Fp2) and across different segments, giving insights into mental engagement and stress.

-### 15. **Alpha vs Beta Power Across Segments**
-   - A scatter plot that compares **Alpha** and **Beta Power** across different brain regions and stress segments, providing insights into the interplay between relaxation and attention.

-### 16. **Relationship between Mean HR and LF/HF Ratio by Gender**
-   - This visual explores the relationship between **Mean Heart Rate** and the **LF/HF Ratio**, segmented by gender, to study how heart rate and autonomic nervous system balance are related.

 ---

-## Key Insights
+## 📈 Visualizations Included

+### 1. 👥 **Gender Distribution**
+   - A pie chart or bar graph showing the gender split in the dataset to give an overview of participant demographics.

+### 2. 📊 **Distribution of Stress Conditions**
+   - Visualization of the data points across different stress conditions: baseline (EO), low stress (AC1), and high stress (AC2), providing context for the analysis.

+### 3. 💓 **Heart Rate Distribution by Gender and Stress Condition**
+   - A boxplot that shows how heart rate varies between genders and across stress conditions.
+This explores gender-based differences in heart rate response.

+### 4. ⏱️ **AVNN by Stress Condition**
+   - A boxplot of the **Average of Normal-to-Normal intervals (AVNN)** under each stress condition.
+It reveals how heart rate variability changes across baseline, low-stress, and high-stress situations.

+### 5. 👫 **SDNN (ms) by Gender**
+   - A gender-based comparison of the **Standard Deviation of NN intervals (SDNN)** to observe heart rate variability differences across participants.

+### 6. 🔄 **RMSSD vs Alpha Power Across Segments**
+   - A scatter plot showing the relationship between **Root Mean Square of Successive Differences (RMSSD)** and **Alpha Power** across different stress segments.
+This explores how HRV correlates with brainwave activity.

+### 7. 📉 **LF/HF Ratio Across Stress Conditions**
+   - A bar chart that visualizes the **Low-Frequency to High-Frequency ratio (LF/HF)** under various stress conditions, reflecting the balance between sympathetic and parasympathetic nervous systems.

+### 8. 👩‍🔬 **LF/HF Ratio by Gender**
+   - Gender-specific analysis of the LF/HF ratio to explore potential differences in autonomic nervous system responses.

+### 9. 🔥 **Correlation Heatmap of HRV Measures**
+   - A heatmap displaying the correlations between various **HRV measures**, providing a deeper understanding of how these metrics are interrelated.

+### 10. 🧠 **Correlation Heatmap of EEG and ECG Features**
+   - This heatmap reveals the relationship between EEG (brainwave) and ECG (heart rate) features, offering insights into the connections between brain and heart responses.

+### 11. ⚡ **Power Across Stress Conditions**
+   - Visualization of how brainwave power (Alpha, Beta, etc.) changes across different stress conditions, helping to understand how cognitive and emotional states fluctuate.

+### 12. 🎚️ **Alpha Power Distribution Across Stress Conditions**
+   - A boxplot of **Alpha Power (8-12 Hz)** across different brain regions (Fp1, Fp2) and stress conditions, offering insight into the relaxation state of participants.

+### 13. 🧠 **Beta Power by Gender**
+   - Gender-based comparison of **Beta Power (12-20 Hz)** to investigate differences in cognitive load and focus levels across participants.

+### 14. 🌡️ **Fp1 and Fp2 Beta Power Distribution**
+   - Visualizing the **Beta Power** in frontal regions (Fp1 and Fp2) across different stress segments, shedding light on mental engagement and attention.

+### 15. ⚖️ **Alpha vs Beta Power Across Segments**
+   - A scatter plot comparing **Alpha** and **Beta Power** across brain regions and stress conditions, illustrating the balance between relaxation (Alpha) and attention (Beta).

+### 16. 💖 **Mean HR vs LF/HF Ratio by Gender**
+   - Analyzing the relationship between **Mean Heart Rate** and **LF/HF Ratio**, segmented by gender, to explore the connection between heart rate and autonomic nervous system balance.

+---

+## 🔍 **Key Insights**
-- **Heart Rate Variability (HRV) and Stress:** Several HRV metrics (such as AVNN, SDNN, RMSSD) show distinct variations between baseline, low-stress, and high-stress conditions, revealing the impact of stress on cardiac function.
+- **HRV & Stress:** Significant changes in heart rate variability (e.g., AVNN, SDNN, RMSSD) between baseline, low-stress, and high-stress conditions demonstrate the impact of stress on cardiac function.
-- **Brainwave Activity and Stress:** EEG power (particularly Alpha and Beta bands) varies across stress conditions and shows gender-specific patterns, especially in frontal regions (Fp1, Fp2).
+- **Brainwave Activity:** EEG power in different brain regions (Alpha, Beta) shows variation across stress conditions and genders, providing insights into cognitive and emotional states.
-- **Gender-Based Differences:** The visualizations reveal some notable differences in heart rate and EEG activity between male and female participants under different stress conditions.
+- **Gender Differences:** The visualizations reveal some notable differences in how males and females respond physiologically to stress, both in terms of heart rate and brainwave activity.
-- **Correlations:** The heatmaps provide useful insights into how EEG and ECG features are interconnected, contributing to the broader understanding of how stress affects both the brain and heart.
+- **Cross-System Correlations:** Heatmaps illustrate key correlations between EEG and HRV features, hinting at the interaction between brain and heart responses under stress.

+---

+👁️ **Visualizations in Action:**

+- Clear, concise visualizations help to capture the complex interplay between HRV, brainwave activity, and stress.
+- Gender-based comparisons and correlation maps give a holistic view of how different systems in the body respond under varying levels of stress.